 Drastic cuts of this nature clearly contravene the 1964 Museums and Public Libraries Act which was introduced in order to ensure council’s didn’t renege on their duty to encourage use of library services.
 The Act legally requires local authorities to provide comprehensive and efficient library services.

 Author Michael Rosen wrote of the importance of maintaining such a service:

 “It is vital for the lives of us all that [libraries] are supported, expanded, enriched and diversified.
 If we let them close, we are in effect consigning huge sections of the population to a world either without books, or a world with only the books that the giant corporations want us to read.
 This is an appalling prospect.”

 So the question is, why is the government seemingly intent on getting rid of them?

-A 2016 study by brain specialist and child development expert, Dr Aric Sigman is said to reveal concerns about the permanent damage to health, development and achievement the prolonged and repeated reading from screens, as an alternative to reading books, has on children.
+Library closures come down hardest on children.
+A 2016 study by brain specialist and child development expert, Dr Aric Sigman reveals concerns about the permanent damage to health, development and achievement the prolonged and repeated reading from screens, as an alternative to reading books, has on children.

 Libraries Week reminds us that libraries, as with the NHS, are too important a public service to lose.
 Tory plans to cut libraries to the bone are not only illegal but are detrimental to the health and well being of the public essential to the maintenance of a cohesive society.
 The attempts to close them must be resisted at every turn.